AdobeDocs/adobe-io-runtime/src/pages/guides/using/security_general.md

 If you run the CLI command for getting an action or package, you’d get a listing for the names of the default params while the values will be listed as a hash instead of the actual value.

-## Authorization and Authentication
+## Authentication and Authorization

 When invoking functions on the command line, your namespace and key are authenticated with Runtime and we examine if you authorized to perform the requested action; if so, it proceeds.

-Beside the possibility of forwarding along the namespace and key, Runtime does not provide any facility out of the box to authenticate or authorize users of the function.
-In the future, Container-Native Applications may provide a facility for these types of things: for example, creating and validating [IMS tokens](https://www.adobe.io/authentication/auth-methods.html).
+### Adobe IMS Authentication
+You could use the [aio-lib-ims](https://github.com/adobe/aio-lib-ims) library to authenticate your actions with Adobe IMS.
+Or you could use [App Builder to authenticate your actions against Adobe IMS](https://developer.adobe.com/app-builder/docs/guides/security/#authentication-and-authorization-handling).

+### Securing web actions
 For web actions, see [Securing Web Actions](securing_web_actions.md).

 ## Transport Security